 The appeals process provided in Section 4.2 [42] of the OASIS TC Process also shall apply to the actions of the OASIS Open Project Administrator [5], which may be appealed as provided therein.

 Changes to these rules shall apply to previously-established Open Projects upon their adoption.
-However, OASIS may not change the terms of any signed CLA once it has been delivered to OASIS.
+However, OASIS may not change the terms of any signed CLA once it has been delivered to OASIS; if a change is required a new CLA must be executed.

 Appendix A-1